vfayosp/project_aidl2022/README.md

 ## Drug repurposing

-Drug repurposing consist in identifying new targets for known drugs.
+Drug repurposing consist on identifying new targets for known drugs.
 In this regards, using an existing drug can save a lot of steps in drug discovery and development proccess.

 Among other advantages, it is demonstrated to: